julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

 ## Test Analysis

 The testing process will be executed based on the above requirements on the Dependents module.
+The following test conditions were found:
+ * Enter data only for mandatory fields and check that the dependant is created/updated
+ * Enter data for all available fields and check that the dependant is created/updated
+ * Leave mandatory fields empty and check that the dependant cannot be created/updated
+ * View dependant details and check they are correct
+ * View all dependants in a list
+ * Check all validation constraints for the fields

 ## Test Design